 Baptism Sunday Resources

 J.D.
-Greear, president of the Southern Baptist Convention has challenged every Southern Baptist church to participate in Baptism Sunday this year.
-Lead your church to celebrate baptism and encourage people to commit their lives to Christ on Baptism Sunday, September 8.
+Greear, president of the Southern Baptist Convention has challenged Southern Baptist churches to participate in Baptism Sunday.
+Lead your church to celebrate baptism and encourage people to commit their lives to Christ on Easter 2020.
 The resources on this page will help you and your church members prepare for this special emphasis.

 After observing this special Sunday, send video and/or photographs from the service to us at firstname.lastname@example.org.
 With your permission, we would like to use the video and photos on our social media channels to celebrate what God is doing.